Poetry Week, Day 1, Small Poem: "Randy and Rhonda"

 * * *

 In the '00s, my business was repairing rural folks' satellite TV systems, almost anywhere and everywhere throughout Oregon.
 In the same day, I had a pair of customers with rather poetically complimentary names: Randy Biddle and Rhonda Smittle.
-One of them lived in the wild woods near Elmira, and the other just off the scenic highway between Cottage Grove and Lake Dorena, that runs alongside the now-defunct Skunk Line railroad that played a prominent role in two classic films, Buster Keaton's "The General", and Rob Reiner's "Stand By Me".
+One of them lived in the wild woods near Elmira, and the other just off the scenic highway between Cottage Grove and Lake Dorena that runs alongside the now-defunct Skunk Line railroad which played a prominent role in two classic films, Buster Keaton's "The General", and Rob Reiner's "Stand By Me".

 Besides trying not to run off the road while gawping at the scenery, or avoiding head on collisions with drivers high on legal psychotropic medication, there wasn't much to do between jobs besides drive while mentally writing odd bits of poetry and snatches of song lyrics or melody.
 A normal person would have listened to the radio and absorbed other people's hallucinations, whether in song or rant.
 I instead would make up my own.